rht-labs/tech-exercise/docs/1-the-manual-menace/5-this-is-gitops.md

 1. In OpenShift UI, go to your `<TEAM_NAME>-ci-cd` project.
 Navigate to `Workloads > DeploymentConfigs > jenkins`.

 2. On the `Environment` tab, add a new variable.
 For example, click `➕ Add more` and on the text box put in something new or random for example `BISCUITS` with a value of `jaffa-cakes`.
 Hit save!

+  _Note: if you are in Developer view, you can switch to Administrator view from upper left side_
 ![jenkins-new-var](./images/jenkins-new-var.png)

     If you wait a few seconds (or if like me you're lazy, you could refresh the page) you'll say to yourself *WHERE IS THE BISCUITS VARIABLE GONE*!?!😱😱😱